ianyepan/ianyepan.github.io/_posts/2021-06-25-ceramic-pillow-zun-wine-vessel.md

 ![Ceramic Pillow in The Shape of a Child](/images/ceramic-pillow.jpg){: width="60%"}
 _Fig.
-1:Ceramic Pillow in The Shape of a Child_
+1: Ceramic Pillow in The Shape of a Child_

 The sculpture is in phenomenal condition, despite the yellowing around the feet and head of the child.
 The otherwise even color scheme